ivarref/mikkmokk-proxy/README.md

 | fail-before-percentage  | Percentage chance of aborting the request before accessing the destination                                | 0             |
 | match-method            | Only apply failures and/or delays to this HTTP method (GET, POST, HEAD, etc.)                             | *             |
 | match-uri               | Only apply failures and/or delays to this HTTP uri (e.g. `/my-api/my-endpoint`)                           | *             |

+When using these settings as headers, you will need to prefix them with `x-mikkmokk-`.

+For environment variables, you will need to upper case them and replace dash with underscore, e.g.
+`destination-url` should become `DESTINATION_URL`.

 ## Limitations
 No TLS/SSL support for the proxy server.